Faculty Bios by Last Name

 Among my publications, I am the author of W.B.
 Yeats and the Idea of a Theatre: The Early Abbey Theatre in Theory and Practice (Yale Press 1976, 1988), a book considered the definitive study of the founding and formative years of the National Theatre of Ireland.
 I am also a stage director and producer with an international reputation as the major interpreter of the challenging plays of Yeats.
 For several years, I functioned as the Executive Director of a highly successful Yeats International Theatre Festival at the Abbey Theatre.
 Memories and Prophecies: A Theatrical Examination of the Plays of Yeats is another book I am working on based on my experience studying and staging Yeats over the past fifty years.

-Hugh Meredith Flick, Jr. (A.B., M.Ed., A.M., M.B.A., J.D., PhD) is a Lecturer in Religious Studies and South Asian Studies at Yale University since 1988.
+Hugh Meredith Flick, Jr. (A.B., M.Ed., A.M., M.B.A., J.D., PhD) was a Lecturer in Religious Studies and South Asian Studies at Yale University.
 He served as the Dean of Silliman College for twenty-six years.
 Before arriving at Yale, Dr. Flick was an Assistant Professor of Folklore and Mythology at Harvard University where he taught with Professor Albert Lord.
 He is a US Navy veteran and has traveled extensively throughout Mexico, Latin America, India, Asia, and Africa.
-He has served as the Faculty Lecturer on an Association of Yale Alumni tour of India, as the Study Leader on a Harvard Alumni Tour of Mystical India, as the Lecturer on a Smithsonian Institution tour of Legendary Peru, and as a Professor on the University of Virginia’s 2015 Spring
+He has served as the Faculty Lecturer on an Association of Yale Alumni tour of India, as the Study Leader on a Harvard Alumni Tour of Mystical India, as the Lecturer on a Smithsonian Institution tour of Legendary Peru, and as a Professor on the University of Virginia’s 2015 Spring Semester at Sea.

 Alexander Garvin (d)